Floor Area Ratio (FAR) Zoning Calculations

 Zoning Basics Floor Area Ratio

-Our Zoning Analysis always start by figuring out the maximum buildable area for your lot.
+Our Zoning Analysis always starts by figuring out the maximum buildable area for your lot.
 This is the amount of square footage you are allowed to build on the property.
-The floor area ratio is the deciding factor in finding out the maximum building floor area.
-The floor area ratios are set forth by NYC City Planning in the Zoning Resolution (Zoning Code).
-FAR is the reason why buildings on the same size lot but in different zoning districts are drastically different sizes.
+The floor area ratio is the deciding factor in finding out the maximum buildable floor area.
+The floor area ratios are set forth by NYC Planning in the Zoning Resolution (Zoning Code).
+FAR is the reason why buildings with the same size lot but in different zoning districts can be drastically different in size.

 Checking You Zoning for Floor Area Ratio NYC